sst/sst/www/docs/architecture.md

 SST provides all the basic building blocks you need to create a full-stack serverless application.
 An SST app is roughly made up of:

 1. Code that defines your infrastructure.
-2. Code that powers your Lambda functions, or your _applicaiton code_.
+2. Code that powers your Lambda functions, or your _application code_.

 Let's look at the two in detail.